 Cable Wire Holder

-A cable lug is connected to a cable wire through crimping.
+A wire lugs is connected to a cable wire through crimping for a electrical product.

 It means that the barrel of the lug is deformed with the use of a crimping tool securing all the copper wires inside the lug’s barrel.